hazzelnut/whoishiring/README.md

 ## June 16, 2023

 I've been working on migrating the original stack over to Fly.io.
-Originally, my setup was: SvelteKit + Supabase DB + Supabase Edge functions.
-Everything worked great and MVP was finished.
+Originally, my setup was: SvelteKit + Supabase DB (and its DB API) + Supabase Edge functions.
+Everything worked great and the MVP was finished.
 But, there was one problem.

 The Supabase edge function was triggered by a cron job every 5 minutes, and the edge function would fetch data from the HN API and insert it into the DB.
 After a few days, I checked on my usages and found that I had exceeded my free database egress limit!
 That prompted me to look for alternative solutions.
 And oddly, the database usage bar was also slowly increasing even though I was only updating rows at the time and not adding more to the table.
 I wish I had a screenshot to show the bright red warnings, but it was clear that using Supabase wasn't viable going forward (for freeness sake).